zackmcginnis/dfs_football_project/README.md

-# dfs_advanced_projector
+## Daily Fantasy Football Projector

--Uses advanced projections to rank NFL players using dfs scoring on a weekly basis -Uses a modified starter template from https://github.com/loicknuchel/ionic-starter -Thanks to loicknuchel for providing a robust and clean template to work with
+- Uses advanced projections to rank NFL players using dfs scoring on a weekly basis
+- Uses a modified starter template from https://github.com/loicknuchel/ionic-starter
+- Thanks to loicknuchel for providing a robust and clean template to work with

 ## Getting started